NHS Workforce Race Equality Standard (WRES)

 NHS Hull CCG has been working with local provider organisations and equality groups to ensure that WRES is implemented in a meaningful way.

-Our WRES report can be viewed here.
+Our latest WRES report can be viewed by downloading the Equality Standards Report 2021.
 This report describes any workforce inequalities linked to ethnicity in line with the WRES standards.
+Whilst we have submitted the detailed WRES report to NHS England, this is not published more widely due to small numbers of staff and data protection.

 We have included actions related to the WRES in our local Equality and Diversity plan and we are planning to take part in a regional CCG WRES implementation group to fill any data gaps and to draw up an action plan describing interventions we will make to improve workforce race equality.